Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis I/aDNA_Data_Analysis_I.md

 - **QNAME:** Sequence read ID.
 - **FLAG:** Bit-coded info about mapping status, whether it mapped but its pair did not (not applicable with merged reads), and whether it was mapped to more than one place in the reference.
 - **MAPQ:** Mapping quality score summarizing how well the read mapped.
-- **CIGAR:** A coded explanation of alignment used to calculate mapping quality (e.g., `3M7N4M` = 3 mapped bases, 7 bp gap, 4 mapped bases (Fig. 9)).
+- **CIGAR:** A coded explanation of alignment used to calculate mapping quality.
+For example, `3M7N4M` = 3 mapped bases, 7 bp gap, 4 mapped bases (Fig. 9).

 <img src="https://github.com/Kelzor/Introductory-ancient-DNA-practical/blob/main/aDNA%20Data%20Analysis%20I/images/3M7N4M.png" alt="m=bam" width="500">

 _Figure 9.
 Visualisation of a 3M7N4M CIGAR score_

 The most simple CIGAR strings represent the highest quality alignments.
-For example, 68M means all 68 bases mapped.
+For example, 68M means all 68 bases mapped continuously to the reference sequence.

 I have provided you with filtered `.sam` files.
 Using the `-f 4` FLAG, I filtered out all of the unmapped reads.
 Using `-q 25` MAPQ, I filtered out all the reads with a mapping quality score < 25.